-- The Communications Resource Functions (CRF) concept
+- The Amateur Radio Resource typing concept (ARR)

 The Communications Resource Function concept defines functions that Amateur Radio Operators normally perform at public service events or emergency communications incidents and catagorize these with a functional naming convention and a standard equipment list for each typical function.
 This effort would maximize the mutual aid function for EmCom amateur radio and for public service events amateur radio support.
 Over the course of many years and with several names the following documents present the current view for the CRF concept.
 There are many unique functions that amateur radio operators perform, but the CRF concept catagorizes the most common functions performed.